geropl/github-mcp-go/memory-bank/activeContext.md

 ## Recent Changes

+- Released v0.3.1 with bugfix for GitHub Actions tools:
+  - Fixed issue where most GitHub Actions tools were missing from the read-only tools list
+  - Updated GetReadOnlyToolNames method to include all GitHub Actions tools
+  - Updated CHANGELOG.md to document the bugfix
+  - Created and pushed git tag v0.3.1 to trigger the GitHub Actions workflow for building and publishing the release
+  - Updated memory bank files to reflect the bugfix release

 - Released v0.3.0 with GitHub Actions tools:
   - Updated CHANGELOG.md to document the new GitHub Actions tools
   - Updated README.md to include the GitHub Actions tools in the Available Tools section
   - Created and pushed git tag v0.3.0 to trigger the GitHub Actions workflow for building and publishing the release
   - Updated memory bank files to reflect the new state of the project

 - Completed test verification for all GitHub Actions tools:
   - Verified all test cases have been run with the `-record` flag to create cassettes
   - Verified all test cases have been run with the `-golden` flag to create golden files